Work

 • Product Strategy Figuring out what should exist and why, not just what to ship next quarter.

-• UX Leadership Hiring people better than me, pointing them at problems worth solving, then getting out of the way.
+• UX Leadership Mostly hiring people better than me, then getting out of their way.

-• AI Product Design Designing for models that are good, wrong, or weird — often on the same screen.
+• Applied AI Product Design Designing for models that are good, wrong, or weird.
+Often on the same screen.
 I care more about trustworthy and unobtrusive than flashy.

-• Prototyping A deck creates a conversation.
-A working prototype creates a decision.
+• Prototyping The fastest way I know to end a debate.
 I build in Claude Code now.

-• Design Systems Less about components, more about removing a hundred small arguments a month.
+• Design Systems A good one removes a hundred small arguments a month.

 • Cross-Platform Shipping on macOS, Windows, and Linux without feeling like a port on any of them.